Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Validation of reconstruction skill

 \subsection{Instrumental validation of real-proxy reconstruction}

-Validation against other datasets allows us to assess the real reconstruction.
-The SAT, SST, and OHC reconstructions are highly correlated with instrumental products and other reconstructions (Figs.~S3 and S5a,b).
-The SIC reconstruction is skillful at annual and seasonal scales when compared to satellite observations (Figs.~S4 and S5c--f).
-Unassimilated proxies (20\% withheld for validation), which are predicted from the reconstruction and compared directly to proxy values, correlate significantly, indicating skill over the whole last millennium (Fig.~S6).
+Validation against independent datasets allows us to assess the real reconstruction.
+The SAT, SST, and OHC reconstructions are highly correlated with instrumental products and other reconstructions (Figs.~S7 and S9a,b).
+The Arctic SIC reconstruction is skillful at annual and seasonal scales when compared to satellite observations (Figs.~S8 and S9c--f), but Antarctic SIC is not.
+Further, unassimilated proxies (20\% withheld for validation), which are predicted from the reconstruction and compared directly to proxy values, correlate significantly in the network mean, indicating skill over the whole last millennium (Fig.~S6).

 The Earth Radiation Budget Experiment (ERBE) satellite observations of TOA radiation overlap with our reconstruction over 1985--1999.
-We validate against the DEEP-C v5 dataset~\citep{Liu2022,Liu2020}, which combines these satellite observations with atmospheric reanalyses and atmosphere-only model simulations.
-We also validate against the ERBE WFOV Edition 4.1 datasets~\citep{ERBEScienceTeam2020a,ERBEScienceTeam2020}, which are direct, recently recalibrated observations but lack some spatial and temporal coverage.
-The statistical significance of correlations is determined using the random-phase test, a nonparametric test that generates surrogate time series with the same spectral density~\citep{Ebisuzaki1997}.
+We validate against the DEEP-C v5 dataset~\citep{Liu2020,Liu2022}, which combines these satellite observations with atmospheric reanalyses and atmosphere-only model simulations.
+We also validate against the ERBE WFOV Edition 4.1 datasets~\citep{ERBEScienceTeam2020a}, which are direct, recently recalibrated observations but lack complete spatial and temporal coverage.

-Correlations of the reconstructed global-mean TOA radiation with the DEEP-C and ERBE data reflect generally skillful tracking of interannual variability (Fig.~\ref{fig:deepc_panels}a--c).
-Much of the skill comes from the tropics and subtropics, but large regions in the higher latitudes have positive correlations as well (Fig.~\ref{fig:deepc_panels}d--f).
-The reconstructed seasonal TOA radiation is skillful as well, but with correlations slightly less than the annual values (Fig.~S7).
+Reconstructed global-mean TOA radiation qualitatively tracks interannual variability in the DEEP-C and ERBE data, with positive but not always significant correlations of $r > 0.4$ (Fig.~\ref{fig:deepc_panels}a--c).
+Most of this variability represents the radiative response to internal variability, but there is a forced signal from the 1991 Mt.
+Pinatubo eruption.
+As in the PPEs (Section~3\ref{sec:ppe-realistic},\ref{sec:ppe-fr}), this volcanic forcing is underestimated.
+Much of the skill comes from the tropics and subtropics, likely mediated by ENSO, but large regions in the mid-latitudes and polar regions also have positive correlations (Fig.~\ref{fig:deepc_panels}d--f).
+The reduced skill at higher latitudes is likely the result of a weaker temperature--radiation relationship, mainly due to weather noise from extratropical storms in TOA radiation~\citep[e.g.,][]{Trenberth2015}.
+The reconstructed seasonal TOA radiation is also skillful, but with correlations slightly less than the annual values (Fig.~S10).
 Compared to the PPE, the correlations of the global mean are similar, but the skill mostly comes from the tropics, while it is more uniform in the PPE.
-The correlations are not always statistically significant and sensitive to small variations because of the short overlap period and high temporal autocorrelation.
+The correlations are not robust due to the short overlap period and high temporal autocorrelation.